Error-331/code_tests/docs/bible/links.md

 Moved by Compassion - August 30 (We can choose to help without compassion, but when we pair compassion with action, kindness can go even further);

+Sacred and Human - August 31 (God sent his Son to live the human experience - all of its ups and downs - and to reunite us with the merciful heart of our Father);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;